MixinNetwork/mixin.network/docs/news/2019/2019-07-24-blockchain-Binance-Chain/README.md

 Mixin Network now supports the 21st blockchain Binance Chain, the ticker is BNB, the official website is https://www.bnbchain.org/.

-BNB Chain’s mission is to build the infrastructure powering the world’s parallel virtual ecosystem, and BNB Chain’s commitment to the community is that it will be:
+BNB Chain's mission is to build the infrastructure powering the world's parallel virtual ecosystem, and BNB Chain's commitment to the community is that it will be:

 - Open
 - Multi-chain